defenseunicorns/uds-bundle-software-factory-nutanix/docs/gitlab.md

 ![image](screenshots/configure-shard-weights.png)

 You can confirm newly created repos are going to different shards by viewing them in the `Admin area` and checking the Storage name.
-The screenshots below show repos created in testing going to different shards.
+The screenshots below show repos created in testing going to different shards (keep the expected value concept in mind - not all shards may be used via the random-weighted distribution until many repos have been created and inspected).

 ![image](screenshots/ig-proj1-shard2.png)